Ayushsingh20045/CodeMentorX--AI-powered-code-reviewer/readme.md

 ## 📌 Overview

 CodeMentorX is an AI-powered web application that helps developers, especially beginners, get instant feedback on their code.
-It uses OpenAI's GPT model to analyze the submitted code and provides:
+It uses Google's Gemini model to analyze the submitted code and provides:

 - 🔍 Code improvement tips
 - ⚠️ Mistake and error highlighting